 1. Define a Hypothesis Around Steady State Behavior

-Before injecting any chaos, it's crucial to have a clear understanding of your system's normal, healthy behavior – its "steady state."
-This involves defining measurable metrics that represent system stability (e.g., request latency, error rates, throughput).
-Your hypothesis will be that the system will maintain this steady state even when subjected to a specific type of failure.
+Before injecting any chaos, establish a clear understanding of your system's normal, healthy behavior—its "steady state."
+Define measurable metrics like request latency, error rates, and throughput that represent system stability.
+Your hypothesis will state that the system maintains this steady state even when subjected to specific types of failure.

 Example: "If we inject 100ms of latency into the authentication service, the overall login success rate will remain above 99.9%, and P99 login latency will not exceed 500ms."